OpenNTF/das-api-specs/README.md

 The samples are not intended to be full-featured applications.
 Rather, the emphasis is on hands-on learning.
-You can quickly customize each sample for your local Domino server, learn from working code, and gradually tackle your own application.
+You can quickly customize each sample for your own Domino server, learn from working code, and gradually tackle your own application.

 To get started with the sample code, see the [DAS client samples](client-samples)